 The UMSON PhD program was initiated in 1979 as the 16th doctoral nursing program in the nation.
 Every student is carefully chosen and matched to the faculty member who can offer the greatest opportunity to succeed in developing his or her research program.
 As a graduate, you will join a thriving group of alumni—many of whom hold key leadership positions in academia, research, and administration across the country.

-If you have a baccalaureate degree in nursing and desire a research career, the PhD can provide you with the skills needed to become a nurse scientist.
+If you’re interested in a research career, the PhD can provide you with the skills needed to become a nurse scientist.
 This entry option allows you to enroll in our PhD program with your bachelor's degree.
 After completion of core graduate courses and research rotations.
-Then you take the post-master's PhD courses, completing a minimum of 78 credits.
+Then you take the post-master's PhD courses and complete a minimum of 78 credits and dissertation requirements.
 No Master of Science degree is awarded.